 Possible – probable – very likely – beyond a reasonable doubt – 100% certain

 And we are looking for a method that gets us to the level of ‘beyond a reasonable doubt’.
 Don’t worry about 100% certainty.
-It is widely agreed that the standard of certainty used by the legal system in most western nations in prosecuting crimes, is sufficient for all practical purposes.
+The standard of certainty used by the legal system in most western nations in prosecuting crimes is sufficient for all practical purposes.
 People are sent to jail on this level of certainty.
-Although some philosophers would like to tie you up in knots with theories that claim there is no certainty, this is a massive red herring, a distraction.
+Although some philosophers would like to tie you up in knots with theories that claim there is NO certainty, this is a massive red herring, a distraction.
+Practical certainty is all you need to be interested in as a truth seeker.

 It’s very important to remember that the feeling of being certain is not the same as epistemological certainty.
 People crave the feeling of certainty because epistemological certainty is a survival requirement.
-A Lack of certainty causes anxiety.
-Don’t be tempted to reach for short cuts, such as jumping to conclusions, making up facts, or relying on feelings.
+A Lack of certainty causes anxiety, and rightly so.
+Because you need practical certainty as a survival necessity.
+But don’t be tempted to reach for short cuts, such as jumping to conclusions, making up facts, or relying on feelings.

 The Process leading to Certainty